 It’s pretty fun to experiment with some different combinations and see which one is your favorite!

-Get a video of how to make this delicious and healthy overnight oats breakfast below!
+Get a printable recipe card for this delicious and healthy overnight oats breakfast below!

 - 1 cup plain yogurt